openshift/openshift-origin-design/designs/administrator/4.6/guided-tours/index.md

 * Any tour that has been completed should remain on the Guided Tours page with the option to **Review the tour**.

 ## Tour 1: Explore Serverless

+**Reminder**: The content of the tour will not be detailed here.
+Content copy can be found [here](https://docs.google.com/document/d/1qEBDNZYaKF4TDogJLYUqX-8xHCmPCKdaHfKLxMlnZQs/edit?usp=sharing), where it will be reviewed and updated as needed.

 The first tour walks users through installing the Serverless Operator by completing a series of 3 tasks.
 Each task will have a number of sub steps that the user should execute in order to successfully complete the tour.
 Any links within the tour instructions will redirect users to that page in the console.

 ### Check your work